-It inspired one of Prime Minister Winston Churchill's most famous speeches: "Never before, in the field of human conflict has so much been owed by so many to so few."
+It inspired one of Prime Minister Winston Churchill's most famous speeches during which he said: "Never before, in the field of human conflict has so much been owed by so many to so few."

 Why is it called the Battle of Britain?

-Adolf Hitler explored military options that would bring World War Two to a quick end and ordered his armed forces to prepare for an invasion of Britain – codenamed Operation 'Sealion'.
+Adolf Hitler explored military options that would bring the Second World War to a quick end and ordered his armed forces to prepare for an invasion of Britain – codenamed Operation 'Sealion'.

 German bomber aircraft, escorted by fighter planes, made their way across the Channel to bomb Britain.